lintool/guide/writing-pet-peeves.md

 + Stay in the same tense!
 Some authors like to describe experiments in the past tense, e.g., "The user received a push notification and clicked on it."
 Others like to describe experiments in the present tense, e.g., "The user receives a push notification and clicks on it."
 Both are fine, but stay consistent in the same tense.
 Don't write, "The user receives a push notification and clicks on it.
 The click was then recorded by the server."

 + "Related work", **not** "related works".
-"Work" is a collective noun, like "sand".
-You don't say "sands".
+"Work" is a collective noun, like "staff".
+You don't say "research staffs".

 + Common noun-verb (note that in Latex this would be an en-dash, see below) agreement issue: "number of sample increases", not "increase".
 The verb agrees with the head noun, which is number, singular in this case.